-A client came to the office with her 10-year old Boston Terrier because she felt that his vision was impaired.
+A client came to the office with her 10-year-old Boston Terrier because she felt that his vision was impaired.

-Dr. Neumeister measured the fluid pressure inside the eye (intraocular pressure) and evaluated the retina and optic nerve function with color based pupil testing.
+Dr. Neumeister measured the fluid pressure inside the eye (intraocular pressure) and evaluated the retina and optic nerve function with color-based pupil testing.
 Both tests came back with results in the normal range.
 After ruling out other eye diseases corneal endothelial dystrophy was diagnosed.

-Corneal endothelial dystrophy is an age-related degeneration of the inner cell layer (endothelium) of the cornea (cornea is a clear “window” that covers the front of the eye) which results in fluid movement into the corneal layers causing the opacification of the cornea.
+Corneal endothelial dystrophy is an age-related degeneration of the inner cell layer (endothelium) of the cornea (the cornea is a clear “window” that covers the front of the eye) which results in fluid movement into the corneal layers causing the opacification of the cornea.
 The edema/opacification usually starts temporal (outside margin of the eye) and progresses axial (toward the central aspect and nose).
 The result may be complete bilateral edema/opacification.
 Bullae, ulcers, and corneal vascularization may develop.
 Vision can be impaired in advanced cases.
 The condition is progressive and treatment is directed toward palliation/relief of the symptoms.
 Treatment is not curative.